ofeksadlo/AutoPlayer/README.md

 * The player will automatically switch to next season eposide.
 * The player will have a settings window there you can change the UI mode.
 And set keywords for next eposide searching (The default is S01E01 using the setting you will be able to add more).
+And you will be able to alter and delete row from the local database.